 **Lookout Point Trail (2.4 miles)

 Richardson Grove is on Highway 101 just north of the Humboldt County line, 16 miles south of Humboldt Redwoods State Park and 74 miles south of Eureka.
-The park charges an entrance fee of $6 per car.
+If you aren’t camping there, the park charges a day use entrance fee of $8 per car.